vlazzarini/vanilla/README.md

   provides realtime performance controls for the instrument.
 9.[WTab](9.WTab/.): this demonstrates the use of function tables and how to transfer data in and out of Csound and an interactive graphical user interface provided by p5.js.
+10.[Tonnetz](10.Tonnetz/.): this example introduces MIDI control, with interactive graphics also provided by p5.js,

 These tutorials can be accessed and forked from [github](https://github.com/vlazzarini/vanilla/).